aesalazar/AsteroidsWasm/readme.md

 ## .NET 8 Notes

-All .NET 8 applications including Blazor are tested on version `8.0.100` of the SDK so remember to have it installed.
+All .NET 8 applications including Blazor are tested on version `8.0.204` (runtime `8.0.4`) of the SDK so remember to have it installed.
 You can check what versions are installed (you can have multiple) by entering in a command prompt:

 `dotnet --info` or `dotnet --version`

+You can install the latest via `Winget` using:

+`winget install dotnet-sdk-8`

-To run all projects in this solution requires the installation of Visual Studio 2022 minimum or the latest Visual Studio Code.
+To run all projects in this solution requires the installation of Visual Studio 2022 or the latest Visual Studio Code.

 ## Xamarin Notes